BlueBrain/hpc-coding-conventions/cpp/README.md

   check C/C++ code.
 Default value is `""`

 These variables are meant to be overridden inside your CMake project.
-They are CMake _CACHE_ variables whose value must be forced.
+They are CMake _CACHE_ variables whose value must be forced **before including this CMake project**.

 ##### Continuous Integration